AnthonyL7/JSpractice/README.md

 # JSpractice
-8 Kyu Transportation on vacation
+8 Kyu Is it a palindrome?